 - And finally, the particular quality of the t was closer to their θ (theta) than to their τ (tau), so it was replaced with the former, softer sound.

 Now when the Bible was translated into English, it went through yet another transliteration… but this time from the Greek.
 It looked (for the most part) like this:

 Eloi, Eloi!
 Lama sabachthani?

 How did we arrive at this from the Greek?
-Greek transliteration conventions were influenced by German transliteration conventions:
+Greek transliteration into English made use of the following conventions:

 - Again, Greek vowels aren’t at all 1:1 with English vowels — they represented different sounds — but their cognates in transliteration were very well established.

 - ε and η → e,

 - The use of these transliterations actually broke up the οι diphthong in reading — so that was a step back in the right direction.